google/zetasql/docs/debugging_functions.md

  *--------*/
 ```

-In the following examples, `IFERROR` catches an evaluation error in the
+In the following example, `IFERROR` catches an evaluation error in the
 `try_expression` and successfully evaluates `catch_expression`.

 ```sql